GerHobbelt/bibutils/README.md

 ### "command not found"

 The message "command not found" on Linux/UNIX/MacOSX systems indicates that the commands cannot be found.
-This could mean that the programs are not flagged as being executable (run "chmod ugo+x xml2bib" for the appropriate binaries) or the executables are not in your current path (and have to be specified directly like ./xml2bib).
+This could mean that the programs are not flagged as being executable (run "`chmod ugo+x xml2bib`" for the appropriate binaries) or the executables are not in your current path (and have to be specified directly like ./xml2bib).
 A quick web search on chmod or path variables should provide many detailed resources.

 ### I'm running MacOSX and I just get a terminal when I double-click on the programs.